V01D-NULL/MoonOS/README.md

 <img src="screenshot/1.png">

 # Features
+- HTML Doxygen kernel and library documentation (not hosted anywhere yet)
 - Stivale2 boot protocol
 - Limine bootloader
 - GDT (Credits to https://github.com/ethan4984/rock/ for the gdt code (The only change I made was to add a null descriptor to the GDT))